21 Skincare Tips That Will Transform Your Skin

 Hydrate, hydrate, hydrate – we’re not kidding!
 When it comes to your skin, hydration is everything.
 Even if you have oily skin, you need to keep your skin hydrated; otherwise, it’ll produce more oil in an attempt to compensate.
 Make sure you’re moisturizing twice a day and topping up with a nighttime serum and facial mist throughout the day.
 Look for hydrating ingredients like hyaluronic acid, glycerin, peptides, and ceramides.

 20. Don’t forget about your neck

 Neglecting the neck area is one of the most common skincare mistakes, which is kinda crazy as it’s one the of biggest giveaways of someone’s age.
-So always make sure you continue your entire skincare regime down your neck; this means double cleansing your neck as well as toning, and moisturizing.
+So always make sure you continue your entire skincare routine down your neck; this means double cleansing your neck as well as toning and moisturizing.
 Also, be gentle and massage in upward motions so that you’re not pulling the skin downward, which is precisely where you don’t want your skin to go!
 If neck lines are a concern of yours, check out our guide to getting rid of neck lines.

 21. Leave your pimples alone!

 As tempting as it may be to pop a pimple, try to resist the urge as you’ll most likely spread the bacteria and you could even leave a scar.
 Also, while it may feel like you’ve sanitized the area and cleaned the pimple, there’s so much stuff happening within your skin that you can’t see, and it’s this bacteria that you’ll spread.
 With that said, we understand that regardless of what we say, you’re probably going to try to at some point anyway, so read our guide on how to pop a pimple in the safest way.